blitz-js/blitz

 Package Structure

-Authentication system with session management and CSRF protection
+Authentication system with session management, CSRF protection, and Passport.js integration

-Next.js integration layer with Jest configuration and error boundaries
+Next.js integration layer with error boundaries, routing extensions, and Jest configuration

 codemod (tooling)